tommasogritti/rank-gazer/README.md

 python run_scraper.py --app_url "https://apps.apple.com/us/app/google/id284815942"
 ```

-4. **Check the output**: The scraped data will be appended to `scraped_data.csv`, which will be created in the local directory if it doesn't already exist.
+4. **Check the output**: The scraped data will be appended to `apps_ranking.csv`, which will be created in the local directory if it doesn't already exist.

 ## Setup